-While this wintertime favorite is often loaded with sugar and calories, leaving us weary of enjoying a cup on a cold night, there are plenty of ways to make the drink a little bit healthier without sacrificing flavor.
+While this wintertime favorite is often loaded with sugar and calories, leaving us wary of enjoying a cup on a cold night, there are plenty of ways to make the drink a little bit healthier without sacrificing flavor.

 Below, a registered dietitian shares six delicious homemade hot chocolate recipes that pack less sugar than a Snickers bar.
 For reference, a regular-sized Snickers bar contains 24 grams of sugar, per the USDA, which is the equivalent of six teaspoons of sugar.

 1. Mexican Hot Chocolate

 - 21.1 grams of sugar

 If you're not familiar, Mexican chocolate typically uses chili spice or cayenne to give the otherwise sweet treat a bit of heat.
 And the same goes for this hot drink.
 "The addition of cayenne adds more depth, and the combo of fat and fiber is bound to leave you feeling more satisfied than your average hot cocoa," dietitian and certified personal trainer Nicole Rodriguez, RDN, says.
 You'll get nearly 3 grams of both fiber and 3.4 grams of protein per cup.